steemit/smt-whitepaper/smt-manual/manual.md

 ### APIs and Documentation

-Several APIs exist .........
-Sneak / Ben ?
+Several APIs exist ......... @Sneak / @Ben please add a paragraph here and the documentation we want to point out.

 ### Shared Tools for Signup, Key Signing and Wallet Functions

-Several shared tools exist to support applications that wish to outsource signup, transaction signing and wallet functions, such as SteemConnect (ADD link).
+Several shared tools exist to support applications that wish to outsource signup, transaction signing and wallet functions, such as SteemConnect (ADD link to SteemConnect launch post).

+## How to Integrate Content Support from Steem into my Website

 # Conclusion

+Through a combination of asset-issuance, bandwidth rate limiting, autonomous distribution for content, decentralized exchange, automated market making and ICO contracts, Steem will offer the premier token protocol to publishers across the internet, large and small.
+Publishers will also use Steem for content provenance and censorship resistance, adding robustness to the internet of the future.

 # References